datatrails/go-datatrails-demos/README.md

 If you want to run the demo directly with golang from the root of the repo:

 ```
-cd integrity
+cd inclusion
 go run .
 ```

 ## Completeness Demo

-The completenesss demo will verify the integrity of a list of datatrails events.
+The completenesss demo will verify the inclusion of a list of datatrails events.

 This is achieved by checking that **ONLY** the events in the list exist on the log within a range starting from the first event in the list, ending at the last event in the list.